 When shopping for bar or counter stools, knowing the difference between the two is important.
 If you don't, you're likely to end up with a stool that is too short to let you reach your beer or one that is so tall you bruise your knees on the underside of the counter.
-Fortunately, a tape measure and a bit of information are all you need to pick the perfect stools for your space.
+Fortunately, a tape measure and a basic primer about different counter heights can help you pick the perfect size stools to match your home bar or kitchen counters.

 Bar Stool Height